UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    .. admonition:: First time
       :class: dropdown

-      - The variable CONDA_ENVS_PATH contains the location of your environments.
+      - The variables CONDA_ENVS_PATH and CONDA_PKG_DIRS contains the location of your environments.
 Set it to your project's environments folder, if you have one, instead of the $HOME folder.
       - Otherwise, the default is ``~/.conda/envs``.
       - Example: